StevenMassaro/email/README.md

 # Email

-An email inbox aggregator, supporting listing emails from Gmail and AOL in one aggregated view.
+An email inbox aggregator, supporting listing emails via IMAP from Gmail and AOL in one aggregated view.
+Passwords are loaded from Bitwarden vault.

 ![Email list](img/list.png)